MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P6-Gameplay-Scene/content.md

 physics bodies whenever possible.
 The circle is the most effecient shape followed by the rectangle.

 Draw a color sprite over the ground.
+Set the color of the sprite to something semitransparent.
+This will be good for testing.
+Later you can make the color fully transparent.
+Set the *Z Position* to 3 move this to the front.

 Make a rectangular physics body from this.
 Uncheck:

 - Dynamic
 - Affected Gravity
 - Allows Rotation

-Set the color of the sprite to something semitransparent.
-This will be good for testing.
-Later you can make the color fully transparent.

 > [solution]
 > Open `GameScene.sks`.
 Drag 'Color Sprite' into the scene.
 Set the 'z-position' to 2.